theKianoush/SimpleATMapplication/README.md

 # SimpleATMapplication

-Simple ATM simulation application < /br>
+Simple ATM simulation application <br />
 In the main menu you can check the balance, deposit money, and withdraw money